Bornara AI — 2026 Business Plan (with 5-Year Vision)

 Current Status

-No business insurance is required or recommended until the business has active revenue,
+No business insurance is required or recommended until the business has active revenue, customer-facing operations, or physical product shipments.
+Insurance should be activated at the point of first customer interaction, not at business registration.

 Phased Insurance Approach